nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 Using the `Transit Secrets Engine` a developer only needed to call a simple API and store the result.

 With this new requirement for searching information the developer now has the responsiblity for managing the complexity of partially encrypting the credit card data, Info security need to worry about the correct implementation of this.

+By only encrypting the account number and cv2 data are you reducing the level of security for storing the card number?

+A number containing 16 digits has a possibility of 16^16 combinations plus the CV2 number is roughly 10 quintillion different permiatations.
+If we are only storing 10 digits plus the CV2 this would be 10^13 or about 10 trillion combinations.
+In reality since the first 6 digitis of a card number are the issue and the card type there are not 1 million different issuers, lets say there are 10,000, storing the full 16 digits would give you roughly 100 quadrillion combinations.
+In both cases we need to remove the checksum so we get 10 quadrillion combinations if you encrypt the account number and 1 trillion if you do not.
+Yes, not encrypting the issuer means someone can make less guesses to determine the number but they still need to make 1 trillion guesses.
+If you assume an API request time of 100ms to accept or reject a payment it is going to take a worse case time of 190258 years for someone to brute force a payment if they obtain your partiay encrypted data.
+Ok, fun math to one side, since it is OK to partially encrypt the data.
+Let's see how you can do it.

 ## Transform Secrets Engine
 The solution is to use the Transform Secrets Engine, Transform Secrets allows the definition of the encription structure as a central concern.
 Developers can call a simple API which allows them to encrypt the data as required.